isomerpages/pa-shapinghearts/pages/Heartists & Partners.md

 <div class="canvas relative">
 <div class="hero_left">
 <h1>Meet our Heartists and Partners</h1>
 <p>Discover the talented Heartists behind the masterpieces and the dedicated partners who have collaborated and supported their journey.
-Each piece of art they create tells a profound story—a tale of hardship, resilience, triumph, and hope.</p>
+Each piece of art they create tells a profound story—a tale of hardship, resilience, triumph, and hope.
+Shaping Hearts 2025 features over 210 participating artists with disabilities.</p>
 </div>
 <div class="hero_right">
 <img src="https://i.ibb.co/B20TdxHH/Header-Image-1.png" alt="Heartists and Partners">